Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/individual-property-creation.md

 ### Create Directory Structure in Batches

+Repeat below steps until the desired Directory is complete.

 #### Step 1: Break it into JSON batches

 This allows for more granular operations, clearer and easier to manage request bodies than a single large one.